Marina Profumo was born in 1960 at Ceranesi, near Genova, where she still lives.

 The works are very original and peculiar.
 Despite the seriousness of the themes they deal with, irony – quite pungent at times -- makes them odd and funny.
 For example: "Waaaaait for me!!", which deals with our self-imposed frenzied pace, and "Lethal Parasites", which depicts our beautiful country destroyed by bad politics, are made up of uncommon shoes containing a likewise unusual brain.
 Or "Finance Prison", which forms part of the series "Prison Brain", where our small-mindedness is displayed lightly thanks to a pleasantly chromatic and neat structure.

 In 2012 started an in-depth study of the environmental crime against our planet with the creation of new sculptures in concrete and iron belonging to the series: "Can Man Take the Place of Nature?" and "Human Nonsense".
 These sculptures are made of absurd trees, i.e., ruins whereby the artist projects us into the future when somebody will discover these finds, vestiges of a time when man wanted to take the place of nature by creating untenable nonsense.

-Since 2014, the photos of concrete trees have become the basis of new works of digital art starting a new series of “Prison Brain” because spreading ideas of respect for and preservation of the planet is of vital importance for the artist and there are not enough ways to do so.
+Since 2014, the photos of concrete trees have become the basis of new works of digital art starting a new series of "Prison Brain".